top of page

 Background

-After working in the healthfood and education sectors, he continued to study the natural world by completing a master's degree in Ethnobotany at the University of Kent, graduating with a distinction.
-This course opened up the amazing world of how plants are used by different peoples all over the world for food, commerce, construction and, most importantly, medicine.
+Alongside his practice, Nicholas has worked in the health food and education sectors.
+He continued to study the natural world by completing a master's degree in Ethnobotany at the University of Kent, graduating with a distinction.
+This course opened up the amazing world of how plants are used by different people all over the world for food, commerce, construction, and, most importantly, medicine.

 Nicholas is currently working towards a PhD at Durham University, looking into Herbal Medicine use and Chronic Fatigue Syndrome.